ssee_event

 Tickets include access to the conference from 20-22 September, a drinks & canape reception on 20 September at the Museum of Natural History, a dinner in Keble College on 21 September, and lunches on 21 and 22 September.
 Accommodation is not included in the price.

-Reach logo combo
+Reach Water conference logo combo

 Event Details